InnerSourceCommons/InnerSourceLearningPath/docs/upload-new-video.md

-# How to upload a video for a new segment
+# How to Upload a Video for a New Segment

 1. Create the video file.
 2. Create the [thumbnail].